avular-robotics/avular-gpio/README.md

 application slowly blinks the first LED continuously and rapidly blinks the second LED five times only when the button is pressed.

-To run these sample applications if Jetson.GPIO is added to the PYTHONPATH:
+To run these sample applications if Avular.GPIO is added to the PYTHONPATH:
 ```shell
 python3 <name_of_application_to_run>
 ```

-Alternatively, if Jetson.GPIO is not added to the PYTHONPATH, the `run_sample.sh` script can be used to run these sample applications.
+Alternatively, if Avular.GPIO is not added to the PYTHONPATH, the `run_sample.sh` script can be used to run these sample applications.
 This can be done with the following command when in the samples/ directory:
 ```shell